 To increase understanding of these issues, the NZ Marine studies Centre has produced a new teaching resource for high schools.
 “The Ocean of Tomorrow” is designed to help teachers and educators deliver lessons in the classroom that focus on the impact of climate change and, more specifically, ocean acidification on the marine environment.
 Working through this booklet, students will act as scientists, carrying out experiments and investigating the effects of ocean acidification on the ocean around New Zealand and elsewhere in the world.

-The resource book will be launched during Seaweek at a teacher workshop at Logan Park High School in Dunedin.
+The resource book was launched during Seaweek 2017 at a teacher workshop at Logan Park High School in Dunedin.
 There will be demonstrations of the activities and experiments and Associate Professor Miles Lamare will talk about his research into marine larval response to ocean acidification.

 Production of the resource book was supported by the Lou and Iris Fisher Charitable Trust and the Ocean Acidification Research Theme based at the University of Otago.